 How Orthodontic Patients Can Avoid a Sticky Situation this Halloween

-Five orthodontic-friendly recommendations from McSURDY and PAVLOW Orthodontists
+Five orthodontic-friendly recommendations from McSURDY Orthodontists

 October is National Orthodontic Health Month.
 And each October, thousands of kids have one thing on their mind: Halloween candy!
 For orthodontists, the Halloween season is all about helping patients avoid potentially sticky situations.